AnsBalin/lidarnn/README.md

 The scripts under `data/` perform the bulk of data aquisition and preprocessing.

 - `data/lidar_downloader.py` SFTP interface (using [`paramiko`](https://www.paramiko.org/)) for connecting to the DEFRA ftp server, listing contents and downloading data in smaller chunks.
+For this to work see below.

 - `data/lidar_helper.py` Helper functions for processing LIDAR data into model-ready features.
 Uses [`rasterio`](https://rasterio.readthedocs.io/en/stable/) and [`geopandas`](https://geopandas.org/en/stable/).